ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs;

-In closed position wall, lead feet free, step side L with a little left side stretch and leading woman to turn 1/2 RF and step back R with right side stretch and right arm to side.
-At the end of this first step, both face wall swayed a little toward each other, the woman on the man's right side.
-On the second step, recover R (woman rec L).
-Then close L leading woman to step forward R, turning 1/2 back to face.
-She puts her right hand on the man's left shoulder in a "cuddle" position and then blends to closed position.
+In closed position wall, lead feet free, step side L with toe pressure and a little left side stretch leading the woman to turn about 1/2 RF and step back R with right side stretch and right arm to side.
+At the end of this first step, both face wall swayed a little toward each other, in approximately half open position.
+On the second step, recover R (woman rec L and begin to turn LF).
+Then close L (W step forward R completing 1/2 turn to face.
+She puts her right hand on the man's left shoulder in a "cuddle" position and blends to closed position.

 This figure may be done with the trail foot, opening her out to the man's left side, and it may be done in any facing direction.